apache/celix/documents/intro/services.md

 form a well-defined service contract.

 A simple example of an Apache Celix C service is a shell command service.
-For C the shell command header looks like:
+For C, the shell command header looks like:
 ```C
 //celix_shell_command.h
 ...